Upgrading http links

 Output

-• If the --dry-run flag is not passed, included files will have upgradeable http links replaced in source.
+flag is not passed, included files will have upgradeable http links replaced in source. - If the

-• If the --silent flag is passed, there will be no stdout activity.
+flag is passed, there will be no stdout activity. - If the

-• If the --verbose flag is passed, a report will be logged to stdout.
+flag is passed, a report will be logged to stdout. - If the

 Testing